CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  # AWS global infrastructure and releability

 Throughout the globe, AWS builds **Regions** ( are geographical isolated areaa that contains AWS resources) to be closest to where the business traffic demands.
 Locations like Paris, Tokyo, Sao Paulo, Dublin, Ohio.
 Inside each Region, we have multiple data centers that have all the compute, storage, and other services you need to run your applications
-There's four business factors that go into choosing a Region.
+There's four business factors that go into choosing a region.

    1. Compliance with data governance and legal requirements
-   2. Proximity to the costumer: Must avoid latency (The time it takes for data to be sent and received)
+   2. Proximity to the customer: Must avoid latency (The time it takes for data to be sent and received)
    3. Feature availability
    4. Pricing

 #### Availavility zones
 An Availability Zone is a single data center or a group of data centers within a Region.
 Availability Zones are located tens of miles apart from each other.
-This is close enough to have low latency (the time between when content requested and received) between Availability Zones.
+This is close enough to have low latency (the time between when content requested and received) between availability zones.
 However, if a disaster occurs in one part of the Region, they are distant enough to reduce the chance that multiple Availability Zones are affected.

 > ⭐ Planning for failure and deploying applications across multiple Availability Zones is an important part of building a resilient and highly available architecture.